 The programme issues a presentation sample together with 2 follow up samples.
 Please note that the presentation sample will not contain the expected level of disease seen in a typical clinical scenario.
 The 2 follow up samples are manufactured from the same plasma cell myeloma case and are designed to represent different stages post treatment to assess the ability of a centre to detect B plasma cell myeloma cells at minimal residual disease levels within a background of stabilised normal whole blood.
 Laboratories are requested to report the percentage of residual neoplastic plasma cells in the 2 follow up samples as a percentage of the plasma cell population.

-Three samples are issued per trial and this programme issues samples a minimum of 2 times per annum and a maximum of 3.
+Three samples are issued per trial and this programme issues samples a minimum of 2 times per annum.

 No activities in relation to this EQA programme are subcontracted.